IoannisKansizoglou/Deep-Feature-Space/README.md

         </td>
     </tr>
 </table>
-The Output's Neurons diagram over feature vector rotation and scaling, as well as a multi-variable function.
+The Output's Neurons diagram over feature vector rotation and scaling, as well as a multi-variable function.<br>